MrFriendCS/H-CS/docs/sdd/H-CS-SDD-Functions.md

 ```

 A function can be called from the main program, or from another sub-routine.
+The function call can pass zero, one, or more actual parameters to the function.

 ``` python
 functionResult = functionName(actualParameter1, actualParameter2, ...)